Conor Gearty: Life and career

 Gearty was born in Dublin, Ireland, in November 1957.
 Raised in Abbeylara, County Longford, Ireland, he was educated at Castleknock College, before going to University College Dublin as an undergraduate, and Wolfson College, Cambridge, where he received a master's in law.
 He had significant debating success in University, twice winning the Irish Times debating competition and serving as Auditor of the University College Dublin Law Society.
 Gearty became a fellow of Emmanuel College, Cambridge and completed a PhD there in 1986 in environmental law.
 In 1990, he moved to the school of law at King's College London, where he was first a senior lecturer, then a reader and finally (from 1995) a professor.

 He was a practising barrister and a founder member of Matrix Chambers.
 Gearty was a visiting professor at Boston University, the University of Richmond and the University of New South Wales.
 He received honorary degrees from Brunel University and Roehampton University.
 Gearty was an Honorary King's Counsel.

 Personal life

 In 1986, Gearty married an American fellow Cambridge student, Diane Wales, who became a BBC producer.
 She died of cancer in 2011.
 From 2015, Gearty was married to Aoife Nolan, a human rights lawyer.
-He had four children.
 He died on 11 September 2025, at the age of 67.
 Paying tribute, President of Ireland Michael D. Higgins said he was "an inspirational human rights figure for young scholars and activists in the field".